 AMSOIL’s engineering, technology and performance leadership are the lubrication industry equivalent of Michael Phelps’ untouchable, unchallenged status in his most dominant Olympic races – those where Phelps leads right off the blocks, and lap after lap pulls so far ahead that he has no challenger, and sets another Olympic world record.
 Remember how the swimmers would all ignore him and were only racing each other, and how Phelps was ignoring them and racing to beat his own record?
 That footage of Michael Phelps’ also EXACTLY pictures AMSOIL’s performance race, how their formidable engineering took the lead right out of the blocks, over three decades ago.
 Lap after lap – year after year – AMSOIL has been racing virtually alone, running far ahead, and setting their targets on surpassing their own performance records.

-Taken as a whole, I believe that AMSOIL is the dominant lubrication in several racing sports, used by most professional teams.
+Taken as a whole, AMSOIL’s are the dominant lubricants in several racing sports, used by most professional teams.
 In NASCAR, AMSOIL is not the most dominant lubricant, until you narrow the field to the Winners Circle and the points leaders.
 (Feel free to devote hundreds of hours of investigation to develop your own opinion.)

 Fortunately for us, AMSOIL hasn’t retired, and still hasn’t reached its “prime” – they continue to set new records, year after year.
 WE get to benefit, and now so do you!

 If you aren’t already benefiting from the superior performance of AMSOIL synthetic oils and nanofiber filtration, aren’t you glad you read this?
-Isn’t it about time that you keep more of your vehicle maintenance, repair, replacement, and fuel costs in your own pocket?
-Converting to the best AMSOIL products for your vehicles is not hard, and you don’t have to figure it out on your own – that’s why we’re here.
+It’s time to keep more of your vehicle maintenance, repair, replacement, and fuel costs in your own pocket!
+Converting to the best AMSOIL products for your vehicles isn’t hard, and you don’t have to figure it out on your own – that’s why we’re here.
 To find the maintenance needs and optimal products for YOUR vehicle, here’s the perfect place to start.
 E-mail us with any questions – we love to help!